c3sr/example_scope/README.md

 ### `CMakeLists.txt`

-Example|Scope will be included in Scope with CMake `add_subdirectory`, and this `CMakeLists.txt` is filled accordingly.
+Example|Scope will be included in SCOPE with CMake `add_subdirectory`, and this `CMakeLists.txt` is filled accordingly.
 CMake 3.12+ is needed for proper object library support.

 It should do the following things: